u-root/mkuimage/README.md

 ## Build Modes

-mkuimage can create an initramfs in two different modes, specified by `-build`:
+uimage can create an initramfs in two different modes, specified by `-build`:

 *   `bb` mode: One busybox-like binary comprising all the Go tools you ask to include.
     See [the gobusybox README for how it works](https://github.com/u-root/gobusybox).
-    In this mode, mkuimage copies and rewrites the source of the tools you asked to include to be able to compile everything into one busybox-like binary.
+    In this mode, uimage copies and rewrites the source of the tools you asked to include to be able to compile everything into one busybox-like binary.

 *   `binary` mode: each specified binary is compiled separately and all binaries